riverscuomo/new-albums/README.rst

 One reason I've hesitated so long to try this is I'm worried about accidentally exposing API keys, secrets, credentials, and access to my users' data (not that I have much).
 So this project will be a first, low-risk, foray into the field of open-source collaboration.
 If things go well here, maybe I can start to open up some of my other repositiories.
 I could sure use some help.
 And I love that thought that some of my programs could be useful to others.

+My first goal here is to understand how different developers can work on a codebase together without sharing credentials; to create a program that different people can use with their own credentials.
+I've attempted this by requiring collaborators (including myself) to use environment variables.

 **************************************************
 NEW ALBUMS